 Just after the end of the Second World War the Federation made a deliberate and concerted attempt to preserve its own history and that of women doctors in general, and an Honorary Archivist was appointed.
 Efforts were made to acquire material relevant to this project, and the files of the Federation include personal accounts, photographs, ephemera, and articles relating to the subject of women in medicine, as well as correspondence and papers accumulated by the MWF in the course of its activities.
 The archive therefore remarkably rich in material relating to hospitals founded by women doctors for the treatment of their own sex and children, and on the activities of medical women during the two world wars.

-MWF would like to thank Dr Lesley A Hall from the Wellcome Trust for her involvement in the collection and preservation of MWF material.
+MWF would like to thank Dr Lesley A Hall from the Wellcome Collection for her involvement in the collection and preservation of MWF material.
 The information below has been adapted from her article '80 years of the Medical Women's Federation', published in Medical Woman, Summer 1997 Vol 16 no 2, pp 6-9.

 1879-1919 Origins - The Medical Women's Federation is Founded in London